uksrc/uksrc.github.io/_pages/vacancies.md

 ---
+title: "Vacancies"
+layout: splash
 permalink: /vacancies/
-title: "Vacancies"
-type: pages
-values:
-  layout: single
 header:
-  image: /assets/images/SKA-Daytime-UKSRC-logos.png.png
+  overlay_image: /assets/images/SKA-Daytime-UKSRC-logos.png.png
 ---
-**Vacancies**

 We will be recruiting soon for a range of roles including:
 * Astronomers